Command Line Interface¶

 Settings File Format¶

-All settings are optional and have sensible defaults:
+All settings apart from id_column and columns_to_keep are optional and have sensible defaults:

 # config.toml